Bavaria's first club distributes its cannabis crop... from Saxony

 Why is cannabis grown in Saxony?

-Although it is a Bavarian association, the Grafenwöhr club cultivates its cannabis at Saxony, a decision motivated by administrative attitudes radically different between the German states.
+Although it is a Bavarian association, the Grafenwöhr club cultivates its Cannabis at Saxony, a decision motivated by administrative attitudes radically different between the German states.
 According to the association, the Saxon authorities have been more cooperative in helping cultivation clubs operate within the law.

 The crop was transported with an official permit to the Upper Palatinate for distribution.
 A room previously rented in Bavaria for cultivation has since been abandoned due to local regulatory pressures.
 For the association, the objective remains unchanged: to provide controlled, transparent products and reduce dependence on the illicit market.